 Instructions After the All-On-4 Dental Implants Procedure

 Before the surgery, ask your dentist or surgeon about the steps of the procedure, the type of anesthesia suitable for you, and postoperative instructions.
-These instructions are similar to postoperative instructions after tooth extraction.
+These instructions are similar to tooth extraction aftercare instructions.

 On the Day of the Surgery (in the First 24 Hours)